D-side/digital-garden/_notes/Centrism.md

 ---
-title: Indifferentism
+title: Centrism
 ---

-> ⚠️ **Content warning:** some subjects of the page are thoroughly riddled with bright [propaganda](/knowledge-graph#propaganda) that has people raging and preaching all over the networks and sometimes offline.
+> ⚠️ **Content warning:** some subjects of the page are thoroughly riddled with bright [[Knowledge graph#Propaganda|propaganda]] that has people raging and preaching all over the networks and sometimes offline.
 >
-> While I do try to approach the issue with a cool head, I'm bound to upset somebody who happens to have already adopted a conflicting system of values.
-Amusingly, this would very likely happen regardless of the views I hold.
+> While I do try to approach the issue with a cool head, I'm bound to upset somebody who happens to have already adopted a system of values that conflicts with my own.
+Amusingly, this would very likely happen regardless of the views I hold, as no two people are alike.
 Some consider this to be an indication of strength of their beliefs, a point of pride.
 I consider that folly out of arrogance and inclination to oversimplify.
 >
 > Proceed with caution.
 If you can't, [navigate away from this page elsewhere **right now**](/map).
 >